A few questions and answers that can help students to practice quiz and exam

 QUESTION 43

-1. _____ are cortical cells in the visual system that recognize elementary features, such as angles and diagonal lines.
+1. _____ are cortical cells in the visual system that recognize elementary features,

 A.